As cases surge in US, rural areas seeing increases as well

 But the U.S. is not alone.
 German Chancellor Angela Merkel cautioned Saturday that the coronavirus pandemic is far from over.
 India reported more than 18,000 new cases, pushing its cumulative total over the half-million mark, the fourth highest globally behind the U.S., Brazil and Russia.

-German authorities renewed a lockdown in a western region of about 500,000 people in the past week after about 1,300 slaughterhouse workers tested positive for COVID-19, in an attempt to prevent the outbreak from spreading across the area.

 “The risk posed by the virus is still serious,” Merkel said.
-“It’s easy to forget because Germany has gotten through the crisis well so far, but that doesn’t mean we are protected, that the risk has been averted; that is not the case, as is demonstrated by these regional outbreaks.”
+“It’s easy to forget because Germany has gotten through the crisis well so far, but that doesn’t mean we are protected.”

 Elsewhere, Egypt and Britain said they would ease virus controls, while China and South Korea battled smaller outbreaks in their capitals.

 Britain was expected to scrap a 14-day quarantine requirement for people returning from abroad in a bid to make summer vacation travel possible.
-Only travelers from “red” zones, places with a high level of COVID-19, will be told to self-isolate.
-A full list of countries is due to be published next week.
+Only travelers from “red’’ zones, places with a high level of COVID-19, will be told to self-isolate.

 Egypt on Saturday lifted many restrictions put in place against the coronavirus pandemic, reopening cafes, clubs, gyms and theaters after more than three months of closure, despite a continued upward trend in new infections.